- Jobber Blueprint /

 You’ll also need a dumpster and a roof hoist, but these can cost thousands of dollars.
 It’s best to rent them till your business is profitable enough to fit the purchase into your small business budget.

-9. Market your roofing business
+10. Market your roofing business

-Your business is legal and your truck is packed full of equipment—all you need is your first roofing contract.
+Now that your business is legal and your truck is packed full of equipment—all you need is your first roofing contract.
 Try these marketing ideas to start getting roofing jobs:

 - Vehicle decals are easy to apply, make your work vehicle look more professional, and serve as a large mobile billboard for your services as you drive around town.
 If you have room in the budget, take your vehicle to the next level with a custom wrap.

 - Social media is a common place for roofing contractors to find new customers.
-Set up a Facebook business page, Twitter profile, or Instagram account to reach potential customers on the platforms where they spend time.
+Set up a Facebook business page, X profile, or Instagram account to reach potential customers on the platforms where they spend time.

 - Create a website where a potential customer can learn about your roofing business, see photos of completed roofing jobs, and book a consultation online.